ashmandias/FeralInfo/README.md

 The manager is offline, the slots are online.
 Please see status.feral.io for the latest up to date information

+This is an unofficial document.
+Anything on [status.feral.io](status.feral.io) trumps this infomation.
+This document was created to help answer frequest questions on IRC.

 ## Password questions

 The manager is offline.
 This means if you did not save an ssh or ftp password, you cannot get access.